Easy Access Trails

 • Users must be under 25 stone in weight (160kg)

-Can I use my own Tramper on the dedicated trails?
+Can I use my own vehicle on the dedicated trails?
 You are welcome to use your own tramper on the trails, though it is worth contacting the site in advance so you can obtain any keys required for opening gates, etc. Where keys are required, a RADAR lock has been used (which is a commonly available key for disabled users) so you may well already have your own key.

 If you have any feedback following your Tramper experience, please let us know here, we would love to hear your thoughts.